interTwin-eu/DT-Virgo-dags/Final_Release/README.md

 ## The Training DT Subsystem

 Operators initiate the **Training Subsystem**.
-The ANNALISA module first selects relevant channels for network training by analyzing time-frequency data (Q-Transform) to find correlations measured as coincident spikes in signal energy above a threshold.
+The **ANNALISA** module first selects relevant channels for network training by analyzing time-frequency data (Q-Transform) to find correlations measured as coincident spikes in signal energy above a threshold.

 After this initial step, operators preprocess data retrieved from the Virgo Data Lake.
 ANNALISA handles this preprocessing, which includes data resampling, whitening, spectrogram generation, image cropping, and loading into a custom PyTorch dataloader.
 This dataloader then feeds a Generative Neural Network (GenNN) during training.

 The chosen neural network is a **Convolutional U-net**, featuring residual blocks and attention gates with enhanced skip connections for better data complexity capture.
 Other architectures are available for the user to experiment.
-GlitchFlow manages both the model definition and training.
+The **GlitchFlow** module manages both the model definition and training.
 As the model trains, its weights and performance metrics are systematically logged into a dedicated model registry on MLFlow, making it accessible for the Inference Subsystem.
 Itwinai facilitates this logging and offloading to computing infrastructure during training.

 ## The Inference DT Subsystem